MonsterMaze/Eprom_USB/README.md

 As a starting point I used the excelent [EpromProgrammer](https://github.com/ciprian-stingu/EpromProgrammer) project

 ## My Usage
-I need write eproms for pinball machines and I have two, actually
+I need write eproms for pinball machines and I have two, actually (not working)
 - parallel port (epromwillem) windows XP 32b
 - serial port (PGM27) for DOS.